mostafa-tamer/EasyRetrofit/README.md

 ## Overview

-The `Api` library is an abstract class designed to simplify handling API calls with Retrofit in Android.
+`Easy Retrofit` designed to simplify handling API calls with Retrofit in Android.
 It provides a structured approach to manage API call states, including success, failure, and loading, with support for optional callbacks and blocking mode.

 ## Features